 If the STA doesn’t successfully receive an Authentication frame within the time of dot11AuthenticationResponseTimeout, then the STA should perform retransmission procedure as defined in IETF RFC 6696.
 If the retransmission procedure fails, then the STA shall abandon the FILS authentication and should perform full EAP authentication via IEEE 802.1X authentication.

+Upon successful processing of the Authentication frame, the STA shall proceed with key estsablishment per 11.11.2.4 (Key establishment with FILS authentication).

 Instruct the editor to modify section 11.11.2.4 as indicated:

-11.11.2.4 PTKSA establishment with FILS authentication
+11.11.2.4 Key establishment with FILS authentication

 When not using PMKSA caching, a PMK is created using the Extract function of IETF RFC 5869.
 When using PMKSA caching, a new PMKSA is not created.
 Instead, the PMKSA used for PMKSA caching remains and continues to be identified by the appropriate PMKID.
 Regardless of whether PMKSA caching is used or not, a PTKSA shall be generated with each FILS authentication exchange.